Libya FM: Security, stability necessary to usher in new govt

 After months of U.N.-backed negotiations, an interim government was appointed in February to lead the country to elections.
 As the countdown to the vote begins, differences are re-emerging between Libyan rivals — putting the entire reconciliation process at risk.

 In September, Libya’s powerful, east-based commander Khalifa Hifter announced he was suspending his role as leader of a self-styled Libyan army for the next three months — the clearest indication yet that he may be contemplating a run for president in December elections.
-Should he run, he would be one of the frontrunners but his candidacy would likely stir controversy in western Libya and Tripoli, the stronghold of his opponents, many of them Islamists.
+Should he run, he would be one of the frontrunners but his candidacy would likely stir controversy in western Libya and Tripoli, the stronghold of his opponents, many of them armed groups with varying alliances.

 Thousands of mercenaries, foreign fighters and other foreign forces are still in Libya a year after a cease-fire deal included an agreement that they would depart within three months, which hasn’t happened.